chrisnumber49/DjangoWeatherApp/README.md

 ## Installation and Setup Instructions

 Clone down this repository.
-You will need `django` installed globally on your machine.
+You will need `Django` installed globally on your machine.

 Installation: `pip install Django`